djkormo/killercoda-scenarios/kubernetes-cka-part1/step1.md

 node/node01 evicted
 </pre>

 **Look what deployment and pods are on our cluster.
-Preserve them**
+Preserve them.
+Look at alone namespace**

 `ssh node01`{{execute}}